syncfusion-content/javascript-docs/js/Diagram/Swim-lane.md

 ### Create a lane with header

-The [header](/api/js/ejdiagram#members:nodes-lanes-header "header") property of the lane allows you to textually describe the lane(`text`) and to customize the appearance of the description.
+* The [header](/api/js/ejdiagram#members:nodes-lanes-header "header") property of the lane allows you to textually describe the lane(`text`) and to customize the appearance of the description.
 The following code example illustrates how to define a lane header.

-You can limit the size of a lane with its [minWidth](/api/js/ejdiagram#members:nodes-minwidth "minWidth"), [minHeight](/api/js/ejdiagram#members:nodes-minheight "minHeight"), [maxWidth](/api/js/ejdiagram#members:nodes-maxwidth "maxWidth"), and [maxHeight](/api/js/ejdiagram#members:nodes-maxheight "maxHeight") properties.
+* The size of the lane can be controlled by using its [width](/api/js/ejdiagram#members:nodes-lanes-width "width") and [height](/api/js/ejdiagram#members:nodes-lanes-height "height") properties.
+Also you can limit the size of a lane with its [minWidth](/api/js/ejdiagram#members:nodes-minwidth "minWidth"), [minHeight](/api/js/ejdiagram#members:nodes-minheight "minHeight"), [maxWidth](/api/js/ejdiagram#members:nodes-maxwidth "maxWidth"), and [maxHeight](/api/js/ejdiagram#members:nodes-maxheight "maxHeight") properties.

 {% highlight javascript %}